-E Winter Tashlin (www.barkingshaman.com) is an presenter, photographer, activist, and pagan community leader who has been teaching and running rituals for over a decade, presenting to audiences ranging from private one-on-one instruction, to conferences and events across the United States.
+E Winter Tashlin (www.wintertashlin.com) is an presenter, photographer, activist, and pagan community leader who has been teaching and running rituals for over a decade, presenting to audiences ranging from private one-on-one instruction, to conferences and events across the United States.
 Topics he presents on include alternative sexuality & BDSM, queer/LGBT issues, spirituality, polyamory, and disability management.
 He was the keynote speaker for Transcending Boundaries Conference 2014, an LGBT politics & culture blogger for many years, and is the former assistant producer for Dark Odyssey Events.
 Additionally, Winter’s writing and photography have appeared in a wide range of LGBT and pagan publications.
 He has appeared in a variety of internet videos, on The History Channel and UK5, and on Kevin Allison’s Risk!
 Podcast.
-Winter makes his home by the sea in Old Orchard Beach, Maine, in a small freeform polycule along with his husband of fifteen years.
+Winter makes his home outside of Portland OR, in a small freeform polycule along with his husband of more than twenty years.

 What You Didn’t Know You Didn’t Know About Male Anatomy